agl-alexglopez/ccc/README.md

 CCC_Entry *e = adaptive_map_try_insert_with(&om, 3, val(1));
 ```

 This second version illustrates a few key points.
 R-values are provided directly as keys and values, not references to keys and values.
 Also, a function call to generate a value to be inserted is completely acceptable; the function is only called if insertion is required.
-Finally, the functions `try_insert_w` and `insert_or_assign_w` will ensure the key in the newly inserted value matches the key searched, saving the user some typing and ensuring they don't make a mistake in this regard.
+Finally, the functions `try_insert_with` and `insert_or_assign_with` will ensure the key in the newly inserted value matches the key searched, saving the user some typing and ensuring they don't make a mistake in this regard.

-The lazy evaluation of the `_w` family of functions offer an expressive way to write C code when needed.
+The lazy evaluation of the `_with` family of functions offer an expressive way to write C code when needed.
 See each container's header for more.

 ### Traits